radgeek/feedwordpress/readme.txt

 == Changelog ==

+*	MAGIC URL TO CLEAR THE CACHE: Suppose that you need to clear the feed cache, for whatever reason; suppose, even, that you need to clear it on a regular basis.
+One way you might do this is by logging into the FeedWordPress administrative interface and going to Syndication --> Performance.
+Another way you might do it, now, is to simply send an HTTP request to a magic URL provided by FeedWordPress: if your blog is at example.com, the URL would be <http://example.com/?clear_cache=1>

 *	MORE EFFICIENT SYNDICATED URL LOOKUPS: Several users noticed that the bug fix introduced in 2010.0528 for compatibility with post-listing plugins caused a lot more queries to the database in order to look up